suranjitpartho/webscraping01/README.md

 # webscrapping01
-Web Scrape of a table from macrotrends.net, analyze and visualize it.
+Web Scrape of a table from macrotrends.net, analysis and visualization of Tesla Quarterly Revenue.